Sudowuko/blog_portfolio/content/blog/power-of-accountability/index.md

 Oftentimes, by having someone who can always keep you accountable, that helps motivate you to keep the work you need.
 On a daily or weekly basis, an accountability partner can be someone who talks to you about what your goals are and then check up on you after a certain period of time to see how you're doing.

 Now I know that someone will check up on me, it essentially forces me to do my work.
-Unless I had a valid excuse, it is often pretty painful to say that I didn't finish what I wanted and it's even worst if it because I was just lazy.
+Unless I had a valid excuse, it is often pretty painful to say that I didn't finish what I wanted and it's even worse if it because of laziness.
 I don't want to tell them I did nothing because I was lazy as that would be letting them down.

 3. Shared Habit Trackers